 Hedging in finance is a risk management strategy.
 It deals with reducing or eliminating the risk of uncertainty.
 The aim of this strategy is to restrict the losses that may arise due to unknown fluctuations in the investment prices and to lock the profits therein.
 It works on the principle of offsetting, i.e., taking an opposite and equal position in two different markets.
 In simple terms, it is hedging one investment by investing in some other investment.

 Let us understand Hedging by a simple example.

 When you buy a life insurance policy, you support and secure your family’s future in case of your death or any severe injury in some accident.

 Similarly, when you secure your ‘A’ investment’s loss by offsetting it with ‘B’ investment’s profit, it is known as ‘Hedging.’

 Areas of Hedging and their Risks

-A business can implement hedging technique in the following areas:
+A business can implement a hedging technique in the following areas:

 Commodities include agricultural products, energy products, metals, etc. The risk associated with these commodities is known as “Commodity Risk.”

 Securities include investments in shares, equities, indices, etc. The risk associated with these securities is known as “Equity Risk” or “Securities Risk.”

 Currencies include foreign currencies.
 There are various types of risks associated with it.
-For e.g. “Currency Risk (or Foreign Exchange (Currency) Exposure Risk)”, “Volatility Risk”, etc.
+As an example “Currency Risk (or Foreign Exchange (Currency) Exposure Risk)”, “Volatility Risk”, etc.

-Interestingly, weather is also one of the areas where hedging is possible.
+Interestingly, the weather is also one of the areas where hedging is possible.

 Forward (or a Forward Contract) is a non-standardized contract to buy or sell an underlying asset between two independent parties at an agreed price and a specified date.
-It covers various contracts like Forward exchange contracts for currencies, commodities, etc.
+It covers various contracts like forwarding exchange contracts for currencies, commodities, etc.

 Futures (or a Futures Contract) is a standardized contract to buy or sell an underlying asset between two independent parties at an agreed price, standardized quantity, and a specific date.
-It cover various contracts like currency futures contracts, etc.
+It covers various contracts like currency futures contracts, etc.